 I tend to pour myself a bowl of cereal for breakfast.
 I think I gravitate to this choice because it’s easy and I don’t generally feel like cooking as soon as I wake up in the morning.
 But I’ve been looking for more nutritious options to start my day right.
 I’ve been intrigued by a number of recipes I’ve seen floating around for overnight oatmeal and I decided to give it a try and put my own spin on it.

-I hit up Main & Vine for everything I needed.
+I hit up my local grocery store for everything I needed.
 I ended up with a huge bag of rolled oats for under $1!
 (Bulk foods is seriously the way to go!)

 I found a few other ingredients in the bulk foods section that would work well – chia seeds, granola, dried fruit, and nuts.